RedditModBot/RedditToxicReportBot/README.md

 - Shill accusations directed at users ("you're a fed")
 - Direct insults at users ("you're an idiot")

-If ANY match → immediately send to AI for review.
+If ANY match → immediately send to AI for review (ML scores are still collected for context).

 **Step 2: Benign Phrase Check**